localstack/docs/content/en/user-guide/aws/ram/index.md

 ## Current Limitations

-RAM on LocalStack currently functions as a CRUD interface only.
-Resource shares do not lead to IAM policies being created or attached to resources.
+LocalStack RAM supports emulated sharing for EC2 Subnets only.
-This means that the specified principals do not end up being granted access to the specified resources.
+Only specified account principals are granted access to the shared subnets, and associated VPC and route tables.
+Furthermore, only the sharing aspect is implemented at this time.
+No IAM policies are created or attached, and no permission enforcement takes place.

+For all other resource types, the functionality is limited to mocking.